ManuCanedo/fractal-generator-2020/README.md

 # Welcome to Fractal Generator - A real-time fractal world explorer

 The Mandelbrot fractal is a psichodelic mathematically-generated image that is self-like through different scales.
 Zoom in and out on the fractal to explore it!
 You can gradually apply a maximum zoom of around 1: 10^300 discovering countless fractal underworlds in the process.

-A UI offers you the possibility to modify the fractal colours and apply other performance settings.
+An UI offers you the possibility to modify the fractal colours and apply other performance settings.
 In addition, a fixed preset allows you to visuallise the Time Complexity of the Binary Search algorithm and compare it with the corresponding complexity of the fractal-generating algorithm.

 ![Fractal](screenshots/10_03_Fractal_World_1.jpg)